Open to opportunities — Backend / Platform rolesBangkok Metropolitan Area, Thailand

 Key decision

-Trade-off: kept a pragmatic PHP/Laravel core for regulated velocity while isolating orchestration behind versioned REST contracts—accepting short-term dual-stack complexity to avoid a risky big-bang rewrite during live lending traffic.
+Trade-off: kept the pragmatic PHP core (CodeIgniter where it already lived, Laravel for new work) for regulated velocity while isolating orchestration behind versioned REST contracts—accepting short-term dual-stack complexity to avoid a risky big-bang rewrite during live lending traffic.

 Key achievements